 Chemotherapy cream can be a treatment that a person uses alongside other interventions.
 It can also be a stand-alone treatment.

 Alternatives depend on the type of cancer a person has, their overall health, and how they feel about side effects.
-Some alternative treatments include:
+Some

 - surgery to remove skin cancer or precancerous cells